it3xl/git-repo-sync/README.md

 ## Auto Conflicts Solving Strategies

-Conflict solving strategy will be applyed based on prefixes of your branches.
+A conflict solving strategy will be applyed based on prefixes of your branches.
 See how to configure these [prefixes](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh).

 ### Victim Strategy